Skip to content

 self.utility = self.utility.with_dataset(data)

-strategy = self.sampler.strategy(self.utility, self.log_coefficient)
+strategy = self.sampler.make_strategy(self.utility, self.log_coefficient)

 delayed_batches = Parallel()(